Batten Down The Hatches

 November to March are traditionally our most volatile months with respect to severe weather activity.

-In addition, Australia’s Bureau of Meteorology have officially declared that 2020-2021 and in to 2022 will be effected by a La Nina weather event which will further compound our nations fickle weather patterns.
+In addition, Australia’s Bureau of Meteorology have officially declared that 2020-2021 and in to 2022 will be affected by a La Nina weather event which will further compound our nations fickle weather patterns.

 As such, now is the time to consider how you will prepare for the inevitable severe weather events which seem to go hand in hand with an Australian summer.